-- Optimisation of energy supply systems
+- Optimization of on-board power networks and power supply systems

-- Signal integrity of on-board communication systems
+- Signal integrity in on-board communication networks

-- Electromagnetic compatibility
+- Electromagnetic compatibility (EMC)

-- Electrostatic discharge
+- Electrostatic Discharge (ESD)

-- Modelling and simulation
+- Modeling and simulation